rnapoles/trunk-qooxdoo-contrib-code/qooxdoo-contrib/qcl/trunk/sample_app/README.txt

 If you use a different folder structure, you'll need to adapt the Makefile int qcl/frontend.

-Once you have all components, go to qcl/frontend and do "make source" or "make build" to build the sample app.
+Once you have all components, go to qcl/frontend and do "make transform" to convert the xml files into javascript and then "make source" or "make build" to build the sample app.

 Before you can use the application, you need to create a MySQL database